ucr-rhic/ucr-rhic.github.io/how-tos/transfer_files_rcf.md

 Using PuTTY tools to transfer files works the same way except the name of the executable is different.
 1. Load private key into *pageant* as described [here](ssh_agent.md)

-2. Open a terminal window (Powershell recommended) and navigate to directory with PuTTY tools.
+2. Open a terminal window on your laptop (Powershell recommended) and navigate to directory with PuTTY tools.

 3. Here you can call the relevant executables from the command line
 	- __sftp__: Use command `psftp.exe` and use just like *sftp* as described [here](#SftpLinux)